 '''

-make\pde\rhs (state: FieldBase, backend: str = 'auto') \rightarrow Callable[[ndarray, float], ndarray]
+make_pde_rhs (state: FieldBase, backend: str = 'auto') \rightarrow Callable[[ndarray, float], ndarray] return a function for evaluating the right hand side of the PDE

 '''

-• state (FieldBase) - An example for the state from which the grid and other information can be extracted.

-• backend (stx) - Determines how the function is created.
+- state (FieldBase) An example for the state from which the grid and other information can be extracted. - backend (str) Determines how the function is created.
 Accepted values are 'numpy' and 'numba'.
 Alternatively, 'auto' lets the code decide for the most optimal backend.